Helping a weath management app on their growth journey

-As a rapid growing company in a crowded marketplace, Lumio approached BGN to develop their current brand, helping to secure their next stage of investment funding.
+As a rapidly growing company in a crowded marketplace, Lumio approached BGN to develop their current brand.
+Redefining their brand to help secure their next stage of investment funding.

 After consulting with the Lumio team, we decided not to throw the brand out with the bath water, but rather treat the current branding and identity with respect – after all, it's worked thus far.
 We didn't want to scare off current Lumio users, but we also wanted to look attractive to new users.
 So we picked up from where others left off, developing and refining the Lumio brand and identity, and providing them with those extras that add life and depth to a brand.